BettyEhnvall/Mire_chronosequence/README.md

 2. Stream and road intersections were then carved into the DEM to allow water to flow through culverts.
 3. Sinks were removed from the DEM by applying a breaching algorithm.

 From the mire-corrected DEM, we calculated flow direction and flow accumulation using the deterministic eight-direction flow model.
+In Ehnvall et al. (2023a) mires in Mires_landscape_level.shp were used, while in Ehnvall et al., (manuscript) mires in "Mires_Savar_chronosequence.shp" were used.